freeCodeCamp/guide/src/pages/articles/certificates/create-a-bulleted-underscore-list/index.md

 ---
-title: Create A Bulleted Underscore List
+title: Create a Bulleted Underscore List
 ---
 HTML has a special element for creating unordered lists, or bullet point-style lists.